Joe Malone: 1917–1924

-When the NHL was founded in 1917, Quebec did not operate a team its first season, and the team's players were sold to the other teams for $700 each; Malone was claimed by the Montreal Canadiens.
+When the NHL was founded in 1917, Quebec did not operate a team in its first season, and the team's players were sold to the other teams for $700 each; Malone was claimed by the Montreal Canadiens.
 Playing on what was one of the most powerful forward lines of all time with Newsy Lalonde and Didier Pitre, Malone shifted to left wing to accommodate Lalonde.
 Malone scored one of the first goals in NHL history, on the league's opening night of December 19, 1917; he finished the game with five goals.
 He had two other games with five goals during the season, and finished with 44 goals in 20 games, leading the league.
 Malone established a league record for goals in a season that lasted until 1945; his goals-per-game average has not been surpassed.
 Malone scored at least one goal (and a total of 35 goals) in his first 14 NHL games to set the record for the longest goal-scoring streak to begin an NHL career.

-The following season Malone suffered an injured arm and missed most of the regular season, although he scored five goals in five games in the league final series against the Ottawa Senators; the lingering injury held him out of the ill-fated Cup finals against the Seattle Metropolitans which was cancelled after five games due to the Spanish flu pandemic.
+Malone missed the first two games of the 1918–19 season owing to commitments to his job with the North American Arms Company.
+While he did play part of the season with the Canadiens, he was limited to only playing Saturday home games in Montreal, as he could not miss time from work.
+In the eight games he did play, he scored seven goals.
+In the league final series against Ottawa, he scored five goals in five games; a lingering arm injury held him out of the Stanley Cup Finals against the Seattle Metropolitans, which was cancelled after five games due to the Spanish flu pandemic.

-Quebec revived its franchise in 1919 and Malone rejoined the club, once more leading the league in scoring with 39 goals, and setting a single game goal-scoring mark which still stands of seven against Toronto on January 31, 1920.
-He score six goals in a second game that season on March 10, 1920 against the Senators.
-However, the team was very weak on the ice, and finished the season with 4 wins and 20 losses, last in the league.
+Quebec revived its franchise in 1919 and Malone rejoined the club, once more leading the league in scoring with 39 goals and setting a single-game goal-scoring mark which still stands at seven against Toronto on January 31, 1920.
+He scored six goals in a second game that season on March 10, 1920, against the Senators.
+While Malone had 39 goals in 24 games to lead the league in scoring, the team was very weak on the ice, and finished the season with 4 wins and 20 losses, last in the league.

 The team was relocated to Hamilton for the 1921 season.
 Malone did not initially join the team, instead staying in Quebec to attend to his business interests.
 He joined the team in January 1921, having missed the first four games of the season.
-He finished finished fourth in league scoring with 28 goals.
+He finished fourth in league scoring with 28 goals.
 He finished fourth in scoring the following season, as well.
 For 1921–22 he served as a player-coach and manager for the Tigers.